 S – Squeeze.
 Squeeze the handle or lever slowly to discharge the extinguishing agent.

 S – Sweep.
 Sweep the nozzle from side-to-side at the base until the fire is out, watching for re-ignition.

 Fire extinguishers are only meant for small fires and contain a limited amount of extinguishing agent.
 If the extinguisher empties before the fire is out or the fire grows, you should have a plan to evacuate immediately.

 There are many different types of fire extinguishers depending on the type of fire you’re fighting, such as water and foam, carbon dioxide and dry chemical.
 Some extinguishers work on multiple classes of fire.
 Others are solely for a particular hazard.

-Water and foam fire extinguishers are among the most common, and are used to attack the heat element of a fire caused by ordinary combustibles.
+Water and foam fire extinguishers are among the most common and are used to attack the heating element of a fire caused by ordinary combustibles.
 Carbon dioxide extinguishers take away the oxygen, most often fires containing flammable liquids or electrical equipment.
 Dry chemical extinguishers work by interrupting the chemical reactions in a fire.

 Like any piece of equipment, a fire extinguisher needs regular maintenance in accordance with local, state and national regulations.
 Your fire equipment professionals are trained to perform this maintenance to ensure proper operation.

 Marco Protection Systems offers a full line of high quality, reliable fire extinguishers for every class of fire, including stored pressure extinguishers and cartridge-operated fire extinguishers, as well as the popular self-expelling extinguishers charged with carbon dioxide.
 Marco also carries large capacity, wheeled fire extinguishers, often found in parking garages and industrial manufacturing areas.

 For more information about fire extinguishers, contact Marco today!